AutomatedLab/AutomatedLab/Help/Wiki/Roles/cicd.md

 New-LabReleasePipeline -ProjectName 'ALSampleProject' -SourceRepository https://github.com/gaelcolas/DSCInfraSample -BuildSteps $buildSteps
 ```

-The ID you can see in the little code sample refers to the build step ID - this is part of the output of ``` Get-LabBuildStep ```:
+The `ID` you can see in the little code sample refers to the build step `ID`.
+This is part of the output of `Get-LabBuildStep`:

 ```powershell
 @{